 |Ch. #||Chapter Title||Word Count||Reviews|

-Pain flashed across Evelyn’s face, but the determination reigned supreme.
-“What’s the point of being magical if I can’t do this?”
 Years later, a deep rose blush would spread across her cheeks when her aunt reminded her of this moment.
 It was true adolescent stubbornness born out of myoptic vision and desperation.
 But, right then, Minerva said nothing.
 Evelyn continued, flushing next to her sister, "Why can't you allow us to make this decision?"

 She could still remember the first time her mother read it to her, the memory rosy in her mind.
 “Don’t be so quick to assume who may be right and who may be wrong,” her mother had chided when Evelyn tried to guess the ending.